survivejs/webpack-book/manuscript/extending/01_loaders.md

 };
 ```

 But what's the point?
 You can pass to loaders through webpack entries.
-Instead of pointint to pre-existing files as you would in majority of the cases, you could pass to a loader that generates code dynamically.
-Even though a special case, it's good to be aware of the technique.
+Instead of pointing to pre-existing files as you would in majority of the cases, you could pass to a loader that generates code dynamically.

 T> If you want to return `Buffer` output, set `module.exports.raw = true`.
 The flag overrides the default behavior which expects a string is returned.

 ## Writing Files

-Loaders, like [file-loader](https://www.npmjs.com/package/file-loader), emit files.
+Loaders, like *file-loader*, emit files.
 Webpack provides a single method, `this.emitFile`, for this.
 Given *loader-runner* does not implement it, you have to mock it:

 **run-loader.js**